Practical Rx Training - London 6-7 October 2015 Book now!

 Observable.Create

-The Create factory method is a little different to the above creation methods.
-The method signature itself may be a bit overwhelming at first, but becomes quite natural once you have used it.
+The method signature itself may seem more complex than necessary at first, but becomes quite natural once you are used to it.

 public static IObservable<TSource> Create<TSource>(